-Who is Mark Vehrencamp?
-He is the eternal man of mystery, perhaps even to us.
-For all we know, he is a train conductor by day, and Tuba superstar by night.
+Mark Vehrencamp is a train conductor by day and professional tuba player by night.
 Mark could be keeping it classy with Vancouver Symphony, the Big Horn Brass, PDX Brass, and the Oregon Symphonic Band.
 He could be ripping up the charts with Mary Flowers and the BBQ boys, and various other jazz groups in town.
 Or he could be going old school with a traveling folk orchestra.
-This is just the tip of the iceberg for the Man who calls himself “Boss Hoss”.

 Mark grew up in Southern California, but moved north to attend the University of Oregon and begin his career in the Pacific Northwest.
 He received his BM in music education and became the band and orchestra director at Oregon City High School.

 His journey into music began with playing the piano, then violin, but found his true calling with trombone, and soon after, the tuba.
 Mark joined the Vancouver Symphony Orchestra (VSO) in 1999.
 His passion for playing the tuba sparked an expansion of his collection to include seven tubas, each with its own special musical purpose.